 He nodded.
 "I just..."
 He exhaled loudly.
 "There are some who think..."

 She smiled, shook her head.
 "That you two are lovers.
 Yeah, I know.
 I used to wonder about it myself.
 Why does it bother you?"

-He turned to look at her, seemed to realize she was serious, not teasing him.
+He turned to look at her, a retort obviously ready, but then seemed to realize she was serious, not teasing him.
 "He's my best friend.
 I would die for him.
 He has died for me.
 What more is there to say?
 Why does it have to be about sex?"
 He shook his head.
 "I didn't mean to snap."

 "You didn't snap."
-She realized that there was no one else left on the balcony.
+She realized there was no one else left on the balcony.
 "Seminar's started."

 "I know."
 He didn't move.